China says border standoff with India bilateral issue; criticises US' Indo-Pacific strategy | Law-Order

 China on Wednesday said its border standoff with India in eastern Ladakh is a bilateral issue, and asked the US to "stop" its Indo-Pacific strategy, terming it as an attempt to impose American hegemony in the region.
 The remarks by the Chinese Foreign Ministry came a day after Secretary of State Mike Pompeo assured India that the US stands firmly with it to confront threats to its sovereignty.
 Pompeo's remarks came after the third edition of the Indo-US dialogue in New Delhi during which the two sides deliberated prominently upon the Sino-India border row and situation in the Indo-Pacific region.

 Reacting to the US push for closer defence ties with India, Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here on Wednesday that "the border affairs between China and India are matters between the two countries."
-"Now the situation across the border is generally stable and the two sides are in resolving relevant issues through consultations and negotiations,” he said, in apparent reference to the military and diplomatic level talks between India and China to resolve the standoff.
+"The border situation is generally stable at the moment.
+Both sides have unimpeded channels for communication, and are properly handling matters through consultation and negotiation," he said, in an apparent reference to the military and diplomatic level talks between India and China to resolve the standoff.
 In a blunt criticism of China, Pompeo cited the killing of 20 Indian Army personnel in the Galwan Valley in eastern Ladakh in a clash with the Chinese military and said the US stands firmly with India in confronting threats to its sovereignty.

 - READ MORE ON: